Guizhou WZ-7 Soaring Dragon: Design

-Larger than most UAVs, the WZ-7 features a tandem, joined-wing design, which allows for a more rigid, less flexible wing than other configurations, with benefits said to include an increased lift-to-drag ratio and less complex flight controls than a HALE UAV with a conventional wing would require.
+Larger than most UAVs, the WZ-7 features a tandem, joined-wing design, which allows for a more rigid, less flexible wing than other configurations, with benefits said to include an increased lift-to-drag ratio and less complex flight controls than a HALE UAV with a conventional wing.
 The air intake for the engine is mounted atop the fuselage, with the engine itself mounted in the rear of the aircraft.
 The prototype aircraft is powered by a Guizhou WP-13 turbojet engine, a copy of the Soviet Tumansky R-13; it is anticipated that an improved engine will be installed in production aircraft.

 The operational WZ-7 has a significantly modified shape.
 The single vertical tail on the prototype was changed to a pair of canted tails.
 A turbofan engine was installed on the production model.
 Due to the different engine and aerodynamics, the endurance of the production model is unknown.
-It is speculated to be longer than the 10 hours advertised for the prototype.
+The aircraft could cruise significantly longer than the 10 hours advertised for the prototype.

 Operational history

-The WZ-7 entered service with the People's Liberation Army Air Force in 2018 and were spotted deployed to the Tibet Autonomous Region, Hainan Island and Yishuntun Airbase near North Korea.
+The WZ-7 entered service with the People's Liberation Army Air Force in 2018 and a number were deployed to the Tibet Autonomous Region, Hainan Island, and Yishuntun Airbase near North Korea.